Amirjjf/Full-Stack-Course/Part0/5_SPA_Diagram.md

-# Sequence Diagram for Loading and Using the Single-Page App Version of Notes
+# Sequence Diagram for Loading the Single-Page App Version of Notes

 ```mermaid
 sequenceDiagram